Topics Map > Teaching Strategies > Course Management

 • If you are planning synchronous activities, identify whether students in different time zones need accommodations.
 Consider recording interactive sessions for those who cannot meet at scheduled times.

-• If you are using Zoom, ensure students’ computers are configured appropriately before their first session.
+• If you use Zoom, ensure students’ computers are configured appropriately before their first session.

 Pedagogical roles